gongbyung/ai-ethics-prototypes/respect-cfpb/README.md

 ### Goal
 Detect and interpret potential **consumer harm patterns** in financial services using the **Consumer Financial Protection Bureau (CFPB)** complaint database.

-This project builds a **proof-of-concept NLP pipeline** — combining public complaint narratives, natural language embeddings, and ethical reasoning to identify emerging risks and systemic issues.
+This project develops a **proof-of-concept NLP pipeline** that combines public complaint narratives, natural language embeddings, and ethical reasoning to identify emerging risks and systemic issues.

 It’s not about replacing the regulator.
 It’s about **scaling its awareness** — listening to consumers when institutions stop listening.